Complete Guide to Using void in C: From Basics to Advanced Techniques

 5. The Role of void in Function Prototypes

-Example of a Prototype Declaration
+Example of Prototype Declaration

 void displayMessage(void);

-This declaration shows that the displayMessage function takes no arguments and returns no value.
+In this declaration, the displayMessage function takes no arguments and returns no value.

-6. Best Practices for Using void
+6. void Best Practices

-7. Advanced Usage of void
+7. void Advanced Usage

 void* myFunction() {